Trading EUR/USD

 Once you have a solid grasp of how EUR/USD market forces interact, you will need to turn your attention to a strategy.
 5-minute, 30-minute, weekly, and all-time charts may prove useful, but knowing when to trade is just as important.

-For example, when London and Europe are open for business, pairs that feature the British Pound and euro are more actively traded.
+For example, when London and Europe are open for business, pairs that feature the British Pound and the euro are more actively traded.
 If you are day trading with EUR/USD, volume charts show the most active period is when both London and New York are open.
-These markets are open between 08:00 and 22:00 GMT.
+London is typically active from about 08:00 to 16:00 UK time, and New York from about 13:30 to 20:00 UK time, so the most liquid overlap for EUR/USD is roughly early afternoon UK time.

 The danger is, if you invest at the wrong times, the cost of spreads and commissions can cancel out your profits.
 So, many suggest only trading within a three to four-hour window.